Winter Sensory Bottle Ideas

 - Snowflake sequins

 Technically these aren’t sequins in this jar but they will work just the same.
 They are a sort of plastic snowflake that I pulled off a wire garland I had in my Christmas bin.
 The garland has seen better days and I find I never use it during the holidays.
 I decided to repurpose it for the sake of my children!
 I plucked a bunch from the garland and tossed them into the jar with some water.
 Much like the bottle above, I filled it up quite a bit.
 As many of the snowflakes were squished, it filled it up better than I had hoped!
+For more info visit La Jolla Mobile Car Detail website.
 If you are using sequins, you can fill the bottle with baby oil instead to help them float a bit slower; or, simply fill the jar quite full with them.
 Don’t forget to seal the lid!

 - Fine baby blue, white or silver glitter